-Bunching: If you claimed itemized deductions in the past, you may now want to consider “bunching” those deductions into one year in order to exceed the standard deduction amount and claim the standard deduction in other years.
-Perhaps the easiest itemized deductions to bunch are for charitable contributions.
+If you claimed itemized deductions in the past, you may now want to consider “bunching” those deductions into one year in order to exceed the standard deduction amount and claim the standard deduction in other years.
+Perhaps the easiest itemized deduction to bunch is that for charitable contributions.
 One way to accomplish this is to combine tax-deductible contributions that would otherwise be given in two or more years into one.
-Another 2017 tax law change that increased the annual cap on cash contributions to charity from 50 percent of adjusted gross income to 60 percent can make “bunching” even more attractive.

 IRA Charitable Rollover: Over the past ten years, many individuals over age 70 ½ have utilized the IRA charitable rollover to transfer up to $100,000 each year from their IRAs directly to public charities, such as the Federation.
 Qualifying direct distributions may count against the minimum required distribution amount.
 (Note: transfers to DAFs, supporting organizations, and private foundations do not qualify for this tax benefit.)
 An IRA Charitable Rollover is not deductible, but because it is not included in gross income, the net effect may be the same as it would have been had you made a charitable contribution.
 As a bonus, you do not have to itemize to get the tax benefit of your gift, so you can still claim the higher standard deduction under the 2017 tax law changes.

-Charitable Gift Annuity: Rates have increased!
+Charitable Gift Annuity: Rates are high!
 Give a gift and receive income for life!